Glyset Side Effects

 Generic Name: miglitol

-Note: This page contains information about the side effects of miglitol.
-Some of the dosage forms included on this document may not apply to the brand name Glyset.
+Note: This document contains side effect information about miglitol.
+Some of the dosage forms listed on this page may not apply to the brand name Glyset.

 For the Consumer

 Applies to miglitol: oral tablet

 Some side effects of miglitol (the active ingredient contained in Glyset) may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - excess air or gas in stomach or intestines

 - increase in bowel movements

 The most commonly reported adverse reactions include gastrointestinal symptoms; they tend to diminish in frequency and intensity with time.

 Very common (10% or more): Flatulence (41.5%), diarrhea (28.7%), abdominal pain (11.7%)